chef-boneyard/chef-web-docs-2016/includes_resources_common/includes_resources_common_lightweight_vs_full.rst

    attribute :path,     :kind_of => String
    attribute :checksum, :regex => /^[a-zA-Z0-9]{64}$/

 Hopefully this shows the similarities and differences between resources and lightweight resources.
-The lightweight resources are easier to write and understand, plus they can offer much the same (if not identical) functionality as the more complex resources that are built in.
+The lightweight resources are easier to write and understand, plus they can offer much the same (if not identical) functionality as the more complex resources that are built in to the |chef client|.